Erbo Graf von Kageneck: Aerial victory claims

 According to US historian David T. Zabecki, Kageneck was credited with 67 aerial victories.
 Spick also lists him with 67 aerial victories, claimed in an unknown number of combat missions, 19 on the Western Front - including four over Malta and two in North Africa - and 48 on the Eastern Front.
+The authors Ring and Girbig list him 67 aerial victories, 19 on the Western Front and 48 on the Eastern Front, as well.
+Thomas states that Kageneck flew 329 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 66 aerial victory claims.
 This number includes 19 claims over the Western Allies and 47 on the Eastern Front.